Symplectic fermions in general domains: Correlation functions

 Naturally, since the correlation functions of the symplectic fermions are canonically defined only up to the field transformations in Remark~\ref{rmk: automorphisms}, only fields modulo automorphism appear in the OPEs of the theory.
 See the statement of Theorem~\ref{thm: characterization of CF} below for an example of this fact.

 In the previous section, we stressed that, in algebraic terms, the space of fields~$\FullFock$ is said to be logarithmic because the Virasoro modes~$\SugL{0}$ and $\SugLBar{0}$ are non-diagonalizable thereon.
 In terms of OPEs, the logarithmic nature of the theory can be seen more transparently.
-Some of the expansions feature logarithms ---see Theorem~\ref{thm: characterization of CF}---, in contrast with non-logarithmic (standard) CFTs, in which the terms in the OPEs are of the type $(z_1-z_2)^{\beta} \field(z_2)$ or $(\overline{z}_1-\overline{z}_2)^{\beta}\field(z_2)$ for $\beta \in \Q$.
+Some of the expansions feature logarithms ---see Theorem~\ref{thm: characterization of CF}---, in contrast with non-logarithmic CFTs, in which the OPE coefficients are of the type $(z_1-z_2)^{\alpha} {(\overline{z}_1-\overline{z}_2)^{\beta}}$ for $\alpha,\beta \in \R$.

 Commonly in axiomatic descriptions of CFT, it is taken as an axiom that there exists a pair of fields ---called the holomorphic and antiholomorphic stress--energy tensors--- whose OPEs with other fields involve the action of the Virasoro modes.
 However, in the CFT at hand, the Virasoro structure is a consequence of the symplectic fermions structure.
 We, hence, formulate this second axiom in terms of the symmetry algebra.
 In particular, in our characterization of the correlation functions ---Theorem~\ref{thm: characterization of CF}---, it will be enough to require that the currents have the OPEs